Collapse of the Royal Plaza Hotel

 The collapse of the Royal Plaza Hotel occurred on 13 August 1993 in the city of Nakhon Ratchasima (Korat) in Thailand, killing 137 people and injuring 227.
-Taking just less than 10 seconds, the building collapsed and transformed the 6-storey complex into a pile of rubble, leaving only the front elevator hall which was separately built from the rest of the structure.
+The 6-storey building's collapse into a pile of rubble took about 10 seconds; only the front elevator hall was left standing, which was built separately from the rest of the structure.
 Gradual deformation due to creep weakened all the ground floor support columns and when one failed the rest rapidly followed, resulting in an almost complete vertical collapse.
 Several people were rescued from the rubble and trapped victims called for help using mobile phones.
-Violation of safety regulations and an unprofessional approach on the part of the engineer were deemed to be the cause of the disaster.
+Violation of safety regulations and an unprofessional approach on the part of the engineer were deemed to be the causes of the disaster.
 Police arrested the owner of the building and five others.
 Rescue operations continued for more than 20 days, until 3 September.
 It is one of the most fatal and disastrous man-made accidents in Thai history.